Nyasha-Taranhike/MyCv/README.md

   1. View Webpage
   2. Clone Repository
 - Usage
-  1. Home Page
+  1. The Home Page
-  2. Section on Home Page
+  2. Sections on The Home Page
 - Credits

 ### Installation